• Facebook icon

 Dhadi - One who sings the praises of God.

-Dharam Yudh - War in the defence of righteousness.
+Dharam Yudh - War in defense of righteousness.

-Dharma - Religion - or teaching or lifestyle, as in Sikh Dharma.
+Dharma - Religion, teaching, or lifestyle, as in Sikh Dharma.

-Diwan - Congregational worship where Guru Granth Sahib is present.
+Diwan - Congregational worship with the Guru Granth Sahib present.

-Doha - Verse form used commonly by Guru Nanak and Kabir consisting of stanzas of two rhyming lines.
+Doha - Verse form of two rhyming lines, commonly used by Guru Nanak and Kabir.

 E